thecppzoo/zoo/design/AnyContainer.md

 There are use cases in which strong typing makes things harder.
 For example, a processor of a non-trivial language to specify things like configurations; when the processor attempts to parse a particular configuration in that language, it does not know exactly what is the kind of objects that it will be generating.

-We are also working in a library of callables, event-based programming interfaces are easier to use if programmers can supply callables of arbitrary types (function pointers, capturing lambdas, etc), the techniques for implementing "type erasure" (concept to be discussed below) here in `any` will be very useful there.
+This effort is related to a library of callables being developed.
+Event-based programming interfaces are easier to use if programmers can supply callables of arbitrary types (function pointers, capturing lambdas, etc), the techniques for implementing "type erasure" (concept to be discussed below) here in `any` will be very useful in the event-handling library.

 ### Alternatives to `any`